Ash and Cinder | chapter 2

 "I can't fight him!"
 I shout, waving a hand at Pasty.
 "He doesn't have powers, it's not fair."
 Not fair, and more importantly, not sensical.

 Pasty's face flushes a deep magenta, but the white coats remain in stony silence.
 I turn my stare back to Pasty.
-He couldn't hurt a fly, he's practically paralyzed with fear.
+He couldn't hurt a fly, the training knife wobbles in his shaky hands.
 And they want me to fight him?
 Why?
 This won't give them feedback on either of us.
-It will just be me beating up a helpless opponent, and…as I'm puzzling, the answer comes to me.
+It will just be me beating up a helpless opponent, and...as I'm puzzling, the answer comes to me.

 This is my punishment for breaking Pasty's shackles.
 They figured it out faster than I thought they would.

 I let my defensive stance slip and stride across the dome towards Pasty.
 My moment of hesitation is over now that I understand what the white coats want.
 My movement seems to break Pasty out of his terrified trance.
 He scuttles forward, but not to fight.
 In the back of my mind, a part of me wishes that he would pass out from fear so I don't have to hit him, but it is a very small part.